hukai916/nanoloop/README.md

 You can also run subcommand-specific help, e.g.`nanoloop bam_to_tsv -h`, etc.

 ## Examples
-The following examples use the downsampled BAM `examples/bam/p1214_no_pcr.bam`, derived from an A3A-treated plasmid expected to contain R-loops around its middle region. "no_pcr" indicates sequencing was performed directly after A3A treatment (without PCR), preserving dU signatures.
+The following examples use a downsampled BAM `examples/bam/p1214_no_pcr.bam`, derived from an A3A-treated plasmid sample expected to contain R-loops around its middle region. "no_pcr" indicates sequencing was performed directly after A3A treatment (without PCR), preserving dU signatures.

+`nanoloop` supports both `--type nt_qual` and `--type nt_count` options.
+Their usage is demosntrated below.

+  + `--type nt_qual`: uses the average read quality score at each nucleotide position for peak calling.
+Regions exhibiting decreased quality scores are identified as potential R-loop candidates.
+  + `--type nt_count`: uses the C-to-T conversion frequency at each position for peak calling.
+Regions with elevated conversion rates are identified as potential R-loop candidates.

-### `--type nt_qual`: analyze base qualities
+### Using base quality: `--type nt_qual`
+This approach leverages the decreased basecalling quality observed at R-loop regions, an artifact caused by the presence of the unconventional deoxyuridien (dU) base.

 #### Step 1: generate TSV
 ```bash